Last Updated on October 27, 2022

 There’s no real right or wrong answer but that’s part of the fun and strategy.

-Carcassonne is a weird game and that there’s not a lot to it, but I still always find myself being drawn back for more.
+Carcassonne is a weird game in that there’s not a lot to it, but I still always find myself being drawn back for more.

 Carcassonne is a classic tile-laying game in which players build out the city and countryside.
 Yes, there is a strategy and yes, there is a competitive element to the base game, but there’s something else special about Carcassonne.